Measles

 • Measles croup

-• Lupus vulgaris (cutaneous scattering of tubercle bacteria)
+• Lupus vulgaris (cutaneous spread of tubercle bacilli)

 • Subacute sclerosing panencephalitis (SSPE)

-After a measles infection has already occurred, a lifelong immunity exists.
+After a measles infection has already been passed, there is lifelong immunity.

 1. Cutts FT, Henao-Restrepo AM, Olivé JM.
 Measles elimination: progress and challenges.
 Vaccine 1999;17:S47-S52.